peteroupc/html3dutil/doc/MathUtil.md

 <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective()</a> -
 Returns a field-of-view perspective matrix
 ## Rotation Example
-As an example, say we rotate 60 degrees about the X axis (`mat4rotated(60, 1, 0, 0)`,
+As an example, say we rotate 60 degrees about the x-axis (`mat4rotated(60, 1, 0, 0)`,
 &theta; = 60&deg;).
-First, we find the rotation formula for the X axis:
+First, we find the rotation formula for the x-axis:
 \*\*a&prime;\*\*<sub>_x_</sub> = 1 &#x22c5; \*\*a\*\*<sub>_x_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_y_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_z_</sub> + 0
 \*\*a&prime;\*\*<sub>_y_</sub> = 0 &#x22c5; \*\*a\*\*<sub>_x_</sub> + (cos &theta;) &#x22c5; \*\*a\*\*<sub>_y_</sub> + -(sin &theta;) &#x22c5; \*\*a\*\*<sub>_z_</sub> + 0
 \*\*a&prime;\*\*<sub>_z_</sub> = 0 &#x22c5; \*\*a\*\*<sub>_x_</sub> + (sin &theta;) &#x22c5; \*\*a\*\*<sub>_y_</sub> + (cos &theta;) &#x22c5; \*\*a\*\*<sub>_z_</sub> + 0
 \*\*a&prime;\*\*<sub>_w_</sub> = 0 &#x22c5; \*\*a\*\*<sub>_x_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_y_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_z_</sub> + 1 = 1
 We calculate <i>cos &theta;</i> as 0.5 and <i>sin &theta;</i> as about 0.866025.
-We plug those numbers into the rotation formula to get a formula for rotating a point 60 degrees about the X axis.
+We plug those numbers into the rotation formula to get a formula for rotating a point 60 degrees about the x-axis.
 \*\*a&prime;\*\*<sub>_x_</sub> = 1 &#x22c5; \*\*a\*\*<sub>_x_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_y_</sub> + 0 &#x22c5; \*\*a\*\*<sub>_z_</sub> + 0 = \*\*a\*\*<sub>_x_</sub>
 \*\*a&prime;\*\*<sub>_y_</sub> ~= 0 &#x22c5; \*\*a\*\*<sub>_x_</sub> + 0.5 &#x22c5; \*\*a\*\*<sub>_y_</sub> + -0.866025 &#x22c5; \*\*a\*\*<sub>_z_</sub> + 0
 \*\*a&prime;\*\*<sub>_z_</sub> ~= 0 &#x22c5; \*\*a\*\*<sub>_x_</sub> + 0.866025 &#x22c5; \*\*a\*\*<sub>_y_</sub> + 0.5 &#x22c5; \*\*a\*\*<sub>_z_</sub> + 0